dragonflydb/documentation/docs/managing-dragonfly/backups.md

 ## Automatic Loading

-When a Dragonfly instance is started, it will try to find a snapshot file in its current `dir` path and will load it automatically.
+When a Dragonfly instance is started, it will try to find a snapshot file in its configured `dir` path and will load it automatically.
 Like automatic backups, this can be disabled by configuring `dbfilename` with an empty value.

 ## Flags